Prince Ferdinand of Saxe-Coburg and Gotha: War of the Sixth Coalition

 During the War of the Sixth Coalition, Ferdinand fought at the battles of Kulm and Leipzig.

 Concert of Europe

 On 8 May 1822 Ferdinand became Inhaber (proprietor) of the k.u.k.
 Ulanenregiment „Fürst zu Schwarzenberg“ Nr.
 2 On 22 November 1828 he became Inhaber of the Husaren-Regiment Nr.
 8. Shortly thereafter, he was promoted to the rank of General der Kavallerie.

 Marriage and children

-In Vienna on 30 November 1815, Ferdinand married Princess Maria Antonia Koháry de Csábrág et Szitnya, daughter and heiress of Ferenc József, Fürst Koháry de Csábrág et Szitnya, converting to Roman Catholicism in 1818.
+In Vienna on 30 November 1815, Ferdinand married Princess Maria Antonia Koháry de Csábrág et Szitnya, daughter and sole heiress of Ferenc József, Prince Koháry de Csábrág et Szitnya, converting to Roman Catholicism in 1818.
 When Antonia's father died in 1826, she inherited his estates in Hungary, and Ferdinand took the title of Duke of Saxe-Coburg and Gotha-Koháry.

 Ferdinand and Antonia had four children, all of whom were raised Catholic: